Zangezur: Etymology

 There are several theories about of the origin of the name Zangezur.
 According to Armenian scholar Ghevont Alishan, Zangezur is derived from the name of Dzagadzor fortress (now a village near Goris), which was named after a patriarch of the Sisak clan, Dzagik.
 Over time the name Dzagadzor changed and became Zangezur.

 Some sources also mention a possible connection between the name Zangezur and another toponym—the name of the Tsakedzor gorge (Ծակեձոր, from the Armenian tsak - "hole", dzor - "gorge, ravine") located to the northwest of Goris in the valley of the Goris River.

-The are also various explanations of the name stemming from folk tradition and legends.
+There are also various explanations of the name stemming from folk tradition and legends.
 For example, the name is interpreted as a combination of Armenian zang ("bell") and dzor ("gorge") or alternatively as zang and zor ("power"), that is, a powerful bell.
 There was a monastery about 2 kilometers away from Goris which had a loud bell.
 Another tradition connects the name with the time of the conquests of Timur.
 According to this tradition, an Armenian prince named Mher offered his help to Timur, saying that he will not be able to conquer Syunik as long as there is the great bell in the village of Khot which will notify the principality in case of danger.
 Timur promised gold and power to Mher if he would silence the bell, and the latter with his conspirators lit a fire under the bell at night, muffling its sound.
 When Timur's army crossed the Aras River and invaded Syunik, attempts to notify the people using the bell were in vain.
 The principality fell overnight, and people asked in amazement "why didn't they ring the bell?"
-Some answered "ringing in vain", in Armenian: “zange zur e” (զանգը զուր է).
+Some answered "ringing in vain", in Armenian: “zangy zur e” (զանգը զուր է).
 After that, the principality was also called Zangezur.